Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 - How long does it take to become a hospice nurse?

-– What is the difference between hospice and palliative care?
+Only advanced practice nurses (nurse practitioners or nurse specialists) can prescribe medication.
+Registered nurses cannot prescribe. - What is the difference between hospice and palliative care?

-Resources for Hospice Nurses
+Resources for Aspiring Hospice Nurses

-– Hospice and Palliative Nurses Association
+- Hospice and Palliative Nurses Association: Provides educational resources, certification opportunities, and professional development.

 Dont wait until the last minute.